 "Bell": Emit a beep, depending on the settings for signal tones.

 "Wrap": Look for the beginning of the word currently being typed and wrap it to the next line.
 A beeping signal is also emitted.
-The default setting for Edge of Display Line is "None".
+The default setting for Margin Action is "None".

 5.2.24.11 Right Margin (Global)